 Widely considered one of the originators of the data-centric security model, Voltage was acquired in 2015 by HP Enterprise.
 Matt is the author of more than two dozen cryptography, security, and payments patents and was a key contributor in the development of several NIST & IETF security standards.
 He holds a BS in Computer Science from Stanford.

 Chia-Che Tsai is an assistant professor in the Department of Computer Science and Engineering at Texas A&M University.
 After completing his Ph.D. at Stony Brook University in 2017, he was a postdoctoral researcher in the RISELab of UC Berkeley.
 His research interests include operating system design, trusted execution, and cloud computing.

-Michael Johnson serves as a senior strategic advisor for cybersecurity, enterprise cyber risk management, cloud safeguarding, and information technology management.
-Previously Michael served as Capital One’s Chief Information Security Officer and Senior Vice President, leading and managing information security, cybersecurity operations, and security technology innovation.
-Prior to joining Capital One, Michael served as the Chief Information Officer for the U.S. Department of Energy, and in other key cyber-focused executive roles in the U.S. Government at the Office of the Director of National Intelligence, the U.S. Department of Homeland Security, and the White House Executive Office of the President.
-Michael holds a B.S. in Computer Engineering and an M.S. in Computer Science from the University of California, San Diego.
+Michael Johnson serves as the Chief Information Security Officer (CISO) for Meta Financial Technologies, Meta Platforms, Inc., overseeing security for all of Meta’s payments and financial services.
+Previously Michael served as Capital One’s CISO and Senior Vice President, leading and managing information security, cybersecurity operations, and security technology innovation.
+Prior to joining Capital One, Michael served as the Chief Information Officer (CIO) for the U.S. Department of Energy, and in other key cyber-focused executive roles in the U.S. Government at the Office of the Director of National Intelligence, the U.S. Department of Homeland Security, and the White House Executive Office of the President.